marcus-grant/notes/pcde-module22-content.md

 Since the Reddit API is being heavily charged per use starting this week, I thought it'd be topical to try and download some of the archives.
 I got a history of a subreddit from 2005 to earlier in the year.
-Compressed with Zstandard, the archive is 180MB.
+Compressed with Z-standard, the archive is 180MB.
 Uncompressed, it's 631MB as a collection of JSON files.

 Due to it being the responses to Reddit's once public API,